 - Seven alarm tones.
 There are seven alarm tone options which can be used in different patient rooms, or to discern between different caregivers or levels of fall risk for easy patient identification. - Four alarm modes.
 Four alarm modes allow for facility choice regarding caregiver notification in the event the alarm is triggered.
 The alarm modes are "Voice and Tone", "Tone Only", "Voice Only" and "Mute." - Three alarm volumes.
 Three alarm volume settings allow for facility choice regarding caregiver notification in the event the alarm is triggered.
 The volume options are low, medium and high.
 The default alarm tone volume is high.
 Note: The audible cue volume will always remain on the lowest setting to promote patient rest but keep the caregiver informed.
-Audible cues include confirmation of connections and activation.. - Custom Recording.
-Allows a family member, friend or caregiver to record a personal message that will sound if pressure is removed from the sensor pad or alarm belt is unfastened.
+Audible cues include confirmation of connections and activation. - Custom Recording.
+Allows a family member, friend or caregiver to record a personal message that will sound if pressure is removed from the sensor pad or sensor belt is unfastened.
 The recording will play only if the alarm mode is set to "Voice" or "Voice and Tone".
 This feature can provide patient communication in their language, or by a caregiver or family member for familiarity. - HOLD Button.
-Allows the user to pause all monitoring in order to move the patient or adjust the sensors. - Optional alarm delay of 0, 1, or 2 seconds.
+Allows you to remove a patient from a sensor pad without the need to turn off the alarm (e.g. for therapy, toileting or socializing).
+Alarm will resume monitoring when patient returns to the sensor pad. - Optional alarm delay of 0, 1, or 2 seconds.
 Allows you to adjust alarm timing for each patient.
-The delay allows you to define the number of seconds between the time pressure is removed from the sensor, alarm belt is unfastened, and the time the alarm activates. - Dual Sensor monitoring.
+The delay allows you to define the number of seconds between the time pressure is removed from the sensor, sensor belt is unfastened, and the time the alarm activates. - Dual Sensor monitoring.
 This alarm connects to any Posey sensor pad, (chair, toilet, commode, stretcher, over-mattress and sensor belt).
 Alarm activates when weight is removed from sensor pad, or sensor belt is unfastened.
 While two sensors can be connected to the alarm, only one can be used for monitoring at a time. - Nurse Call Interface.
 Provides alarm notice at patient's room and nurse call system notification points.
 If connected to nurse call, the Sitter On Cue has the ability to be muted, silencing the alarm at the patient's bedside.
 It will still alarm at nurse call system notification points. - Latching Mode.
 When selected, a caregiver is required to interact with the alarm after pressure is removed from the sensor, even if pressure is re-applied to the sensor pad or the sensor belt is reattached. - Failsafe sensor alarm.
 The Posey Sitter On Cue activates if the alarm is monitoring and a sensor cord is removed from the alarm. - Battery operated.
 The alarm utilizes four (4) "AA" alkaline batteries. - Visual and Audible low battery warning.
-Low battery LED will flash red when batteries are low and an audible cue will say "low battery" when batteries are critically low, alerting caregivers of the need to change batteries. - AC Power Adapter Input: For connection of optional external AC power supply (8383AC). - Impact resistant cover.
+Low battery LED will flash red when batteries are low and an audible cue will say "low battery" when batteries are critically low, alerting caregivers of the need to change batteries. - AC Power Adapter Input: For connection of optional external AC power supply. - Impact resistant cover.
 Helps minimize damage if dropped.

-ACAUTION NEVER connect other manufacturers' sensors to a Posey alarm.
+INCAUTION NEVER connect other manufacturers' sensors to a Posey alarm.
 Use of another manufacturer's sensors may damage the Posey alarm, cause the fall monitoring system not to function as intended, and will void the factory warranty.

-Each Sitter On Cue is shipped to you with:
+Each Sitter On Cue is Shipped to You With:

 - Alarm (1)

 - "AA" Alkaline batteries (4)

+- 8276 Bracket and Clip

 - Instructions for Use

-NOTE: The Sitter On Cue can optionally be run on AC power using an authorized AC power adapter (8383AC).
+NOTE: The Sitter On Cue can optionally be run on AC power using an external power supply.